QuaSi-Software/Documentation/docs/resie_input_file_format.md

 * `timestamp_format` (`String`): The format specifier for the datetime index (only for `startdate_timestamp` or `datestamp`).
 Can be `seconds`, `minutes`, `hours` or a custom datetime format.
 See table below for details on the datetime formatter.
 * `time_zone` (`String`): A timezone in [IANA format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) that applies for the datetime index.
 Must only be given if daylight saving is included in the `datestamp`.
 Only for `datestamp`.
 * `time_shift_seconds` (`Integer`, optional): Specifies the number of seconds by which to shift the timestamps of a profile.
 A positive value shifts the timestamps forward in time, meaning a specific value will align with an earlier time step.
 Conversely, a negative value shifts the timestamps backward, aligning a specific value with a later time step.
 If the timestamps do not align with the simulation timestep after the shift, the values will be linearly interpolated.
 This can be useful, for example, if a profile does not align with the convention that values represent the timespan following the given time step.
 If this results in a missing value at the beginning or end of a profile, the last or first value is duplicated.
 Attention: The linear interpolation may lead to a different sum and mean of the converted profile compared to the original one!
-* `use_linear_segmentation` (`Bool`, optional): A flag that specifies whether to use linear interpolation (`true`) or step interpolation (`false`) to fill values for a given profile at intermediate timesteps during segmentation.
-Defaults to `false`.
-Attention: Linear interpolation may lead to a different sum and mean of the converted profile compared to the original one!
+* `interpolation_type` (`String`, optional): Specifies the interpolation type for profile segmentation.
+Can be one of: `"stepwise"`, `"linear_classic"`, `"linear_time_preserving"`, `"linear_solar_radiation"`.
+Defaults to "stepwise".
+Attention: Classic and time_preserving linear interpolation may lead to a different sum and mean of the converted profile in every time step compared to the original one!
 If you want to maintain the integral of a profile exactly, use step interpolation!
+A description and comparison of the different methods is given in [this chapter](resie_time_definition.md#aggregation-segmentation-and-time-shifting-of-profile-data).

 The format specifier for a custom datetime format can be composed from the table below, that holds a selection of the possible format types that are defined by the Julia *Dates* module: